vaal12-go/FastInventory/README.md

 * Allow management of item's pictures (deletion)
 * List of containers
     * Chain of containers (will require use of WITH RECURSIVE SQL)
-* List of tags - implemented in update of 16Mar2025
-* Search - partially implemented in update of 16Mar2025
-*